Dizziness is when you feel light-headed, weak, unsteady or as if you might faint.

 If a pregnant woman has fainted you should:

-- Gently put her on the ground and roll her onto her left side, with her left knee pulled up towards her chest.
+- Roll them onto their left side, with their left knee pulled up towards their chest.

-- Stay with her until she wakes up or help arrives.
+Stay with them until they wake up or help arrives.

 What to do if you feel faint

-- sit down and lower your head towards your legs
+sit - lower your head towards your knees

 Signs you might faint